Wang-lab-UCSD/RESP/README.md

 contents of the resulting folder to the encoded data folder in this directory.
 Move the three folders to the raw_data folder in this directory.
-You should then be able to proceed (and do not need to run downloadencodings or setup).
+You should then be able to proceed (and do not need to run downloadencodings or setup under *run_experiments*.

+The raw read data is also available under SRA, and the downloadencodings option under *run_experiments* can also be used to retrieve the encoded data if any issues are encountered with the dropbox.

 ### Citations